takosenpai2687/doodle-jump/docs/README.md

 Avoid Blackholes.

+### Note that you can transport through the left and right screen and appear on the opposite side.

-There are 3 types of platforms to note:
+### There are 3 types of platforms to note:

     Green : Stable and safe platform.
     Blue : Moving platform.